buxipro/px-builder/README.md

 ## Contributing

 We welcome contributions from the community!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on github repository.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/buxipro/px-builder/blob/main/LICENSE) file for details.